twentyfived2/Netlimiter4/README.md

 If this ever becomes detected again, I will do some more work with it and find a workaround, until then there is very little to add or change.

+<b>Also worth noting.
+Even though this project was made specifically for Destiny 2.
+That doesn't mean it won't work on other games.
+I have tested this on Call of Duty, CS2, DayZ, Rust, etc. It works on all of them.</b>

 # [ how-to ]

 </div>